bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 # Potential Programs #

 I struggle with how far down the ladder of abstraction to climb when talking about specific programs.
 On the one hand, I have built a few strong hypotheses and having examples is always helpful for what is otherwise a very abstract proposal.
-On the other hand, readers (not *you* of course, but other people) tend to overfocus on those examples to the point where questions and disagreements over the examples dominate everything else. ("Forget all the model, forget the plans, why are you on *that*?")
+On the other hand, readers (not *you* of course, but other people) tend to over-focus on those examples to the point where questions and disagreements over the examples dominate everything else. ("Forget all the model, forget the plans, why are you on *that*?")
 Which programs we'll work on is both one of the most important and least fixed piece of the plan.
 But I've already asserted that precise visions are more likely to happen so I will hold myself to my word.
 Keep in mind that these are hunches that need a lot of work to even verify that they're worth creating a program around.
 As it says on open house furniture: for display only (but perhaps available later).
 In this section, I'll present both a list of hypotheses that may be worth designing programs around and two more detailed descriptions of programs I suspect are particularly promising.

 ## Loose Program Hypotheses ##